John3/awesome-torque3d/README.md

 - [Humble  Bundle Developer Resources](https://www.humblebundle.com/developer/) We want to share Humble Bundle's experience and scale to help every developer make more games and reach more customers.
 - [Steam Greenlight](http://steamcommunity.com/greenlight) - [Submission Fee](http://store.steampowered.com/app/219820) Is a system that enlists the community's help in picking some of the new games to be released on Steam
 - [Concepts in Steam Greenlight](http://steamcommunity.com/workshop/browse/?appid=765&browsesort=trend&section=concepts) Is intended for items looking to gather feedback from the potential customers and begin building a community.
+- [Game Jolt](http://gamejolt.com/) Where anyone can create a game, show it off, and build an audience.
+In 2008 it became one of the biggest indie gaming platforms in existence.
+Today, millions of gamers, let's players, and indie developers visit Game Jolt each month.

 ## Scripting